Disease Focus - HAE & Bradykinin-Mediated Diseases

 GENETIC

-ENZYME DEFECTED
+ENZYME DEFICIENCY

 Decreased production or production of functionally impaired C1 esterase inhibitor (C1-INH)